 For example, the UK will leave the European External Action Service with full diplomatic policy and representation returning to its Foreign and Commonwealth Office.
 The UK will also leave the customs union, regaining an independent trade and commercial policy, including the right to sign bilateral trade and investment treaties.
 By leaving the common agricultural policy and withdrawing from EU aid programs, the UK will regain autonomy over policy areas with significant impact for developing countries.

 This newly acquired autonomy has many implications for the UK’s relations with the rest of the world.
 This includes an exciting opportunity for the UK to develop an integrated trade and development policy predicated on the pre-existing credibility of its Department for International Development (DfID).
 Established in 1997, DfID’s strong reputation in emerging markets makes it a major UK asset post-Brexit, rather than a burden.

 DfID can play a major role in:

-- Challenging the isolationist narrative surrounding Brexit by demonstrating the UK’s positive internationalism, deploying both a more generous and more effective development approach than comparable
+- Challenging the isolationist narrative surrounding Brexit by demonstrating the UK’s positive internationalism, deploying both a more generous and more effective development approach than comparable countries, and

 - Formulating a progressive trade policy for developing countries, a trade policy that can support developing countries to grow their export base while giving UK consumers access to cheaper products